 If you run a small or medium-sized business, chances are you use, make, sell, or support technology in some way.
 Maybe all of the above.
-A year into the COVID-19 pandemic, you may depend on technology products and services simply to keep your business operations going during this lean time.
+In the midst of the pandemic, technology products and services quickly became indispensable.
+Simply to keep your business operations going during this lean time.
 Or perhaps you’ve pivoted your company to embrace a tech-centric approach, and business is booming.
 Either way, the digital world you find yourself in is likely here to stay—in some form or fashion—long after the pandemic has passed.

 As a result of the accelerated digital transformation many businesses have experienced over the past 12 months, cyber risk management is more important than ever.
 Capturing, storing, and using digital information is essential for most organizations, but with the power to hold and access sensitive data comes the responsibility to protect it as well.
 To do that, you first need to know what cyber threats exist, so our team compiled a list of the top five cyber threats to watch out for in 2021.

 It may seem strange to think of cyber crime as a business, but criminal actors and organizations operate in an economy like every other business.
 There are supply and value chains, product and service delivery methods, “customer” (victim) support mechanisms, and of course—financial transactions.
 The fact that it is lucrative for many perpetrators only fuels the development of the cyber crime economy.

 One area of cyber crime that has seen an explosion of activity in recent years is ransomware, a form of attack where a cyber criminal encrypts your data so you can no longer access it without paying a fee (the ransom) to the attacker.
 Most people don’t realize that there are multiple layers of individuals and criminal organizations involved in the ransomware industry.
 Software engineers, distributors, buyers, botnet infrastructure vendors—the list goes on.